JukkoInc/jukko-ios-sdk/README.md

 ### Technical notes

-1. Completion block of `showAd` function will be executed every time when you call `showAd` function, even when called during another `showAd` call or facing a frequency limit.
+1. Completion block of `showAd` function will be executed in main thread every time when you call `showAd` function, even when called during another `showAd` call or facing a frequency limit.

 2. SDK's ViewController is presented on custom window.

 ### ShowAdResult

-When ads presentation is finished, completion block will be executed on caller's thread.
+When ads presentation is finished, completion block will be executed in main thread.
 It will contain `ShowAdResult` object with the following information:

 1. `reason`: reason why ad was closed.
 Possible variants are:
     * `closedByUser`: Ad view was closed by user interactions.